-When I began exploring plant-based nutrition in 2010, Jeff Novick’s name was prominent in many of the books and research I was absorbing.
-His approach to healthy eating made so much common sense, and he was an important source of education for me as I went on to receive a certificate in plant-based nutrition from Cornell University.
+When I began exploring plant-based nutrition in 2008, Jeff Novick’s name was prominent in many of the books and research I was absorbing.
+His approach to healthy eating made so much sense to me, and he was an important source of education for me as I went on to receive a certificate in plant-based nutrition from Cornell University.

 It’s with great honor (and excitement!) that I share this interview with Jeff.
-I spoke with him via phone, in between his work with Dr. John McDougall at a 10-day live-in program.
+I spoke with him via phone, in between his work with Dr. John McDougall at 10-day live in program.

 Enjoy this special interview!